The-Lazybone/ONLUYEN-HOMEWORK-AUTO-SOLVER/README.md

 It's designed to be flexible, but you might need to adjust it slightly for different websites.

+## 🔑 Get Your Free AI Key

+This project uses the Pollinations AI proxy to connect to powerful AI models.
+You'll need a key to use their service.

+*   **Where to get it**: Request a free key at [auth.pollinations.ai](https://auth.pollinations.ai).
+*   **Keep it private**: Treat your AI key like a password.
+Don't share it or put it in public code.

 ## 📋 Quick Setup Guide: Get Started in Minutes!

 You have two easy ways to use the Homework Solver in your web browser.